ChristopherA8/CookieClicker/README.md

 Then double click `run.bat` to open chrome window and start harvesting cookies

 To stop the game and save your progress, type `stop` + enter in the cmd window

+closing the window prematurely will reset your progress to the last save